The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Bot: "Response text"

 This makes for a poor UX.
-I started looking into whether there was a way around this.
+We started looking for alternatives.

 Obstacle 2: The cardsV2 and Chat API "Patch" Pattern

-After looking into it, I found that Google Chat has a rich UI component called cardsV2, and that using the Chat API, you can patch (update) a message after it's been created.
+Upon investigation, we found that Google Chat has a rich UI component called cardsV2, and that the Chat API allows patching (updating) messages after creation.

 3. Patch the card to show progress as the pipeline advances